What are Attack Vectors?

 DDoS Attacks

 DDoS attacks are cyber attacks that flood a network resource with too many messages to slow it down or crash it.
 These attacks aim to overload network resources making systems unavailable to legitimate users.
 It's characterized by a server being flooded with traffic from multiple machines.
+Successful DDoS attacks can bring down operations and cost a lot to get back to normal, highlighting the importance of robust cyber defense.

 Using CDNs, proxies, and firewalls to differentiate and manage traffic is a key mitigation method.